zuiko21/minimOS/architecture.md

 A similar **modular**
 approach has been used for **firmware variables**, *statically* assigned before kernel's *sysvars*.
 After including the regular `template.h`, a particular machine may add any other variables as needed.
+On the other hand, including these extra variables *before* the template may facilitate computing the
+**first address if `sysvars`** in case of a *dynamically linked* (loadable) kernel.

 ### The *Administrative Kernel*